aerisweather/osn-2017/slides/osn-2017-aws-lambda.md

 class: slide-primary
 # Pitfalls

-### VPCs and Lambda are a giant PITA
+### Using Lambda with VPCs can be a giant PITA
 * Mediator can be run in a VPC, but need NAT gateway ($$$)
 * Then has access to VPC resources like DB/Cache
-* The more outside VPCs the better
+* The more outside of VPCs the better
 --
 count: false